ttencate/papageno/data/README.md

 ### `select_recordings.py`

-Filters the recordings from `sources/xc.csv` down to the ones that are suitable for our application: not too short, not too long, no background species, and of decent quality.
+Filters the recordings from `recordings` down to the ones that are suitable for our application: not too short, not too long, no background species, and of decent quality.
 Then only those species are selected for which we have enough good recordings.
-The output is written to `sources/selected_recordings.csv` and `sources/selected_species.csv`.
+The output is written to `selected_recordings` and `selected_species`.

+A blacklist `recordings_blacklist.txt` contains ids of recordings that are, for whatever reason, not eligible.

+### `fetch_audio_files.py`

+Fetches all selected recordings from xeno-canto.
+Any permanent errors should be manually added to `recordings_blacklist.txt` and then `select_recordings.py` should be re-run to select alternative recordings or drop that species altogether.

 Setting up
 ----------